TannerLankford/hello-world/README.md

 # hello-world
-This is just a basic repository created so that I can get a feel for GitHub!
+This is my first repository created so that I can get a feel for GitHub!